ynjacobs/rapid-responder/user_stories.md

 user stories
 ============
 RESPONDER:
-I can sign up
+11) I can sign up
-I can check off what I can help with, i.e cpr, carry epi pen I can select multiple tags about my credentials
+14) I can check off what I can help with, i.e cpr, carry epi pen 15)I can select multiple tags about my credentials
 I can get notification if a call is made
+13) I can set the status of my availability on my schedule each week I can change my status at any time
 I can choose to respond
 I can see who is asking for help
 I can see the patients location and directions to them